mdx-editor/site/docs/live-demo-contents.md

 * Code block editors
 * And much more.

+The current editor content is styled using the `@tailwindcss/typography` [plugin](https://tailwindcss.com/docs/typography-plugin).

 ## What can you do here?

-This is a great location for you to test how editing markdown feels in here.
+This is a great location for you to test how editing markdown feels.
 If you have an existing markdown source, you can switch to source mode using the toggle group in the top right, paste it in there, and go back to rich text mode.

 If you need a few ideas, here's what you can try: